SELECT–retrieve or compute a set of values.

 while producing the output.
 If element-count evaluates to

-an empty set, it is equivalent to OFFSET 0
+an empty set, it is equivalent to OFFSET 0, which is equivalent

 to a value that is larger then the cardinality of the input set,